All children and adults have access to quality educational opportunities.

 Education Needs Assessment

-This triennial assessment will take place again during the Summer of 2019.
+This triennial assessment will take place again during the Summer of 2019 and data will be released at the ETHNN Summit 1.31.2020.

 Overall, educational attainment is a strong indicator of social and economic well-being.
 Lower educational attainment is associated with lower earnings and poorer health outcomes, such as higher mortality rates, higher rates of obesity, and diabetes.[i]